UtrechtUniversity/remindo-api/README.md

 One person you could contact, if you believe you will be granted access authorization is Patrick Van der Veer, system architect of UU's ITS.

-Once you have the API keys, you need to substitute your keys in the `config.ini` file, before creating any client instance to query the Remindo database.
+Once you have the API keys, you need to substitute your keys in the `config.cfg` file, before creating any client instance to query the Remindo database.